 Then, starting in the 1990s and into the 2000s, Leslieville began to experience a resurgence as young professionals moved into the area because of affordable houses and proximity to downtown Toronto.
 Old factory buildings in the district such as the Wrigley gum factory and the Rolph Stone printing plant were converted into desirable lofts.

 Today the economy within the district is broad-based with new industries and service industries and Leslieville’s popularity continues to grow.
 And nowhere is that more evident than on this stretch of Carlaw between Queen and Dundas.
 Loft space is prominent here, and creative types abound in the neighbourhood.
 Popularity has also caused prices to rise… no longer is Leslieville a haven of affordable places to live.

 The location is fantastic, only a few minutes to downtown, The Beaches, The Danforth, Riverdale, you name it.
 There are bus stops right on Carlaw that will take you north to Pape Station – and it is only about 100 steps south to Queen Street East and the streetcar.
 For drivers, the Don Valley Parkway and Gardiner Expressway are just minutes away.

 Contact Laurin Jeffrey for more information – 416-388-1960

 Laurin Jeffrey is a Toronto real estate agent with Century 21 Regal Realty.

-He did not write these articles, he just reproduces them here for people who
+He did not write every article, some are reproduced here for people who

 are interested in Toronto real estate.
 He does not work for any builders.